 “Producers are organisms that make their own food; they get energy from chemicals or the sun, and with the help of water, convert that energy into usable energy in the form of sugar, or food.
 The most common example of a producer is plants.
 Producers make their own food, while consumers obtain their food from eating other organisms.”

 Fasting is a temporary renunciation of something that is in itself good

 Facebook can be, in and of itself a good.
 Think of the good, true and beautiful pictures, articles linked to, microblogs, friendships forged, and families interacting.
-I would not have met some of my online friends, my blog mentors, and my Mastermind Group.
+I would not have met some of my online friends, my blog mentors, and my Mastermind Group if it were not for Facebook.
 I would have missed out on reading some heart-warming stories, life-affirming articles and well-written essays meant to educate and inform.

 That being said, I have had to block supposed “friends”, seen people turn on each other at the drop of a dime, misunderstandings get blown way out of proportion and cause irreparable damage.
 I’ve clicked one too many links and read things I had no business reading, lost my peace, scared myself silly, become even more curious, and have stories and pictures in my mind I cannot get rid of.

 Fasting to intensify my need for something greater